 Senate Bill 2367, which was signed by the Mississippi governor, enacted a new provision to the state statutes to require unprocessed meat - whether fresh or frozen - to be labeled with information concerning the meat's country of origin "to the extent allowed by the Federal Meat Inspection Act and applicable federal meat inspection regulations."
-In particular, labeling on meat offered for sale in Mississippi must bear either (1) the name of the country of origin preceded by the words "Product of" or (2) one of the following designations that are specified in the statute: "Imported," "American," or "Blend" of imported and American meats.
-The statement must appear on the immediate wrapping or container of the meat unless the meat is displayed unwrapped, in which case the statement may appear on a sign included with the display.
+In particular, the new law requires labeling on meat offered for sale in Mississippi to bear either (1) the name of the country of origin preceded by the words "Product of" or (2) one of the following designations that are specified in the statute: "Imported," "American," or "Blend" of imported and American meats.
+The statute requires the statement to appear on the meat or the immediate wrapping or container of the meat, unless the meat is displayed unwrapped, in which case the statement may appear on a sign included with the display.
 Prepared meat products sold for consumption on the premises and "fully cooked meat as defined by the U.S. Department of Agriculture" are specifically exempted from the scope of the law.

-Each violation of the statute is punishable by civil penalties of up to \$500.00; each day on which a violation occurs is considered a separate offense under the statute.
-The Mississippi Department of Agriculture and Commerce is charged with the administration and enforcement of the Act and directed to adopt the rules and regulations necessary for the Department to carry out the Act.
+Each violation of the statute is punishable by civil penalties of up to \$500.00; each day on which a violation occurs is considered a separate offense under the statute.5 The Mississippi Department of Agriculture and Commerce is charged with the administration and enforcement of the Act and directed to adopt the rules and regulations necessary for the Department to carry out the Act.6